Anomaly detection in O-RAN: Signaling Storm

 Author Bio

-Marcin Hoffmann is an R&D engineer at Rimedo Labs working on O-RAN software development solutions and spectrum sharing-related projects.
-Marcin is a Graduate Student Member, at IEEE and received the M.Sc. degree (Hons.) in electronics and telecommunication from Poznań University of Technology, in 2019, where he is currently pursuing a Ph.D. degree with the Institute of Radiocommunications.
-He is gaining scientific experience by being involved in both national and international research projects.
-His research interests include the utilization of machine learning and location-dependent information for the purpose of network management.
+Marcin Hoffmann is a Senior R&D engineer at Rimedo Labs working on O-RAN software development solutions and spectrum sharing-related projects.
+Marcin is a Graduate Student Member, at IEEE and received an M.Sc. degree (Hons.) in electronics and telecommunication from Poznań University of Technology, in 2019, where he is currently pursuing a Ph.D. degree with the Institute of Radiocommunications.
+He is gaining scientific experience by involvement in both, national and international research projects.
+His research interests include utilizing machine learning and location-dependent information for network management.
 In addition to that Marcin works on massive MIMO and advanced beamforming techniques.
-His scientific articles are published in top journals like IEEE Transactions on Intelligent Transportation Systems or IEEE Access.
+His scientific articles are published in the top journals like IEEE Journal on Selected Areas in Communications, IEEE Transactions on Intelligent Transportation Systems, or IEEE Access.